 Self-Publishing as a UK Author

 When I was researching self-publishing, I read a lot of good advice on dozens of author websites and writing blogs.
 There is a lot of information out there for US authors, but not so much for UK authors.
-This is my take on how I went about self-publishing my novel as a UK based author.
+This is my take on how I went about self-publishing my first novel as a UK based author.
 I don’t claim to be an expert and I’m sure others may disagree with what I will say in the slides that follow.
 My plan suited me.
 It may not suit others.
 If you’re reading this, make sure you do what I did, and check out websites and blogs about self-publishing.
 Take your time to assimilate all the information and come up with your own plan.
 Once made, this plan is not set in stone.
 I had to alter mine several times.

 1. The Book – Writing, Editing, and Proofreading